-Other Types of Counseling for PTSD
+Other Types of Counseling for PTSDSkip to the navigation

 Cognitive-behavioral therapy and SSRIs (selective serotonin reuptake inhibitors) are the most effective treatments for PTSD.
 There is also evidence that eye movement desensitization and reprocessing (EMDR) works.
 Some other kinds of counseling may be helpful in your recovery from post-traumatic stress disorder (PTSD).
 But more evidence is needed to support these other treatments for PTSD.